12 Everyday Things Men Find Totally Romantic — And Wish Women Would Do More

-So when I played cards with seven male friends a few nights ago, I polled them with this question:
+So when I played cards with seven male friends a few nights ago, I asked them this question: What do men find romantic?
+Only one even tried to answer.

-Given that I wasn’t comfortable settling on the stereotype that men are not romantically inclined, I began to reflect on what I’ve learned about men and romance being a psychotherapist, an occupation that often affords me the opportunity of talking about romance and relationships with men.
+Given that I wasn’t comfortable settling on the stereotype that men are not romantically inclined, I began to reflect on what I’ve learned about men and romance as a psychotherapist.
+It is, after all, an occupation that often allows me to talk about romance and relationships with men.
+Here are eleven of the most important answers.

-For someone who wants to be romantic to a guy, you need to go deep.
+For someone who wants to be romantic with a guy, you need to go deep.
 You need to know how to show a man that you love him.

-1. Express interest in what he's thinking or feeling by asking him.
+4. Being asked what he's thinking or feeling

-Asking self-reflective questions, allowing the time and space for him to answer, then talking so that he can elaborate will likely make him feel valued and that you care about him in a special way.
+Asking self-reflective questions, allowing the time and space for him to answer, then talking so that he can elaborate will likely make him feel valued and that you especially care about him.

 Ideally, he may discover things or become aware of things about himself he rarely thinks about.